xbst/Nevermore-PCB/Docs/SM.md

 [*] Enable Status LED
 (PA13)  Status LED GPIO Pin
   ```
+4. Build. `make`
-2. Flash Katapult. `sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000:leave -D out/canboot.bin`
+5. Flash Katapult. `sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000:leave -D out/canboot.bin`
-3. When finished, press the `RESET` button on your Nevermore StealthMax PCB.
+6. When finished, press the `RESET` button on your Nevermore StealthMax PCB.
-4. Use  `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0` to find the CAN bus UUID of your Nevermore StealthMax PCB.
+7. Use  `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0` to find the CAN bus UUID of your Nevermore StealthMax PCB.
-5. Flash Klipper.
+8. Flash Klipper.
 Replace `<UUID>` with your PCB's UUID. `cd ~/katapult/scripts && python3 flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u <uuid>`
-6. When finished, press the `RESET` button on your Nevermore StealthMax PCB.
+9. When finished, press the `RESET` button on your Nevermore StealthMax PCB.

 </details>